chollinger93/chollinger-blog/content/posts/2020/05/bye-wordpress/index.md

 ---
-title: "Goodbye, Wordpress"
+title: "Goodbye, WordPress - Hello, Hugo & nginx"
 date: 2020-05-14T08:47:11+01:00
-description: "Ditching Wordpress for a static site generator"
+description: "Ditching WordPress for a static site generator"
-tags: ["linux", "web", "hugo", "html", "css", "go"]
+tags: ["linux", "web", "hugo", "html", "css", "go", "ci/cd", "github actions", "javascript"]
 draft: true
 ---

 ## Introduction
-For the past 4 or so years, I've been using Wordpress to push content to this blog.
-Maybe you've seen the sluggish mess that the blog is - and the fact that the server is hosted in Germany, whereas I am currently hosted in the United States, does not help with loading times.
+For the past 4 or so years, I've been using WordPress to push content to this blog.
+I originally chose it because my knowledge of anything to do with Web and Mobile Development is spotty at best - and because "back in the day(tm)", it was the only CMS I was somewhat familiar with.

+Maybe you've seen the sluggish mess that the blog is - and today, we'll change it.

 <img>

+## Pain Points
+The issues I've had with WordPress were numerous, but to name a few:
+- You have to be online
+- A complicated setup to keep PHP, MariaDB, nginx and other components working
+- Several security issues in the past
+- A horrible WYSIWYG editor, without any markdown support, save for external plugins
+- No `vi` bindings, such as in `VS Code`, or, well, `vim` - everything is mouse-driven
+- The entire thing is slow - navigating, updating, preview
+- Constant bot-spam in the comments
+- No version control
+- No decent template model
+- No external contributors
+- No native syntax highlighting; Plugins have a tendency to mess things up
+- 2.5MB transfer and 47 requests / network activity *per page load*
+- Up to 40s (!) loading times on slow connections

+While I'm sure somebody who is super familiar with WordPress can figure some of those out, but one thing that comes to mind is this:

+> IMG

+> For comparison: My actual website, which is plain `HTML` and `CSS`, loads 32KB (most of which is the little Tux `favicon`) and hence in under 0.3s on a similarly horrible connection.

 ## Workflow
-My **workflow**, however, was the real pain point (I accept judgment for this):
+My **workflow**, however, was the **real** pain point (I accept judgment for this):

 1. Write the content locally in Sublime or vim, ignoring formatting, so I don't have to deal with network issues and can work offline
-2. Copy-paste the code to Wordpress, waiting for it to mess up
+2. Copy-paste the code to WordPress, waiting for it to mess up
 3. Manually add the code with an external SyntaxHighlighter plugin
 4. Edit the generated HTML to fix any messed up code formatting
 5. Cry and drink